 - agree on a contingency plan for if COVID-19 restrictions are reintroduced.

 - Don’t leave your plans to the last minute.
 In light of the public holidays, if you think Christmas is going to be a problem, seek legal advice well in advance of 22nd December.
 This will give you plenty of time to reach an agreement that suits the needs of both parents, and your children.

 - Think creatively - if COVID-19 restrictions mean fewer places will be set round the table during your celebrations, make sure to think about ways to involve members of the family who could not join this year.
 For example, set up a group video call during the big dinner so you can all still “sit” round a table together.

-It is really important that, during this difficult time, parents work collaboratively and accept that there will have to be some compromises.
-The Christmas holidays are always a source of contention, and the new complications and restrictions will unfortunately add pressure to an already difficult conversation.
+It is really important that, during this difficult time, parents work collaboratively and accept that there will have to be some compromises and flexibility.
+The Christmas holidays are always a source of tension, and the new complications and potential restrictions will unfortunately add pressure to an already difficult conversation.

 If you are struggling to agree on plans this year – or any other time of year– try speaking to a neutral third party or mediator to help you plan ahead as much as possible.
 Clare Pilsworth is a mediator in our Cambridge office, and she would be happy to have a discussion with you and your co-parent about making the most of the festive period this year.